 Rhubarb’s Environmental Impact

-Rhubarb is a low-maintenance plant that is easy to grow and harvest.
-It is also a sustainable crop that can be grown in many different climates.
+Rhubarb grows as a low‑maintenance plant that gardeners can easily cultivate and harvest.
+It also serves as a sustainable crop that adapts to many different climates.

 However, it is important to note that rhubarb has a relatively low yield compared to other crops.
 This means that it may not be the most efficient use of garden space if you are looking to maximize your harvest.